keystonejs/keystone/docs/blog/better-ux-with-custom-labels.md

 ## Enough Labeling for one day

-Hopefully this gives you a good idea of what labels are for in keystone (and the ways you can adapt them to your needs when the defaults aren't what you want), as well as good guidance on responsible labeling within the flexibility that keystone offers.
+Hopefully this gives you a good idea of what labels are for in Keystone (and the ways you can adapt them to your needs when the defaults aren't what you want), as well as good guidance on responsible labeling within the flexibility that Keystone offers.